‘Bold And The Beautiful’ Spoilers For Monday August 20: Taylor Tells Liam ‘I Wanna Make One Last Plea’ [Video]

 “I’m so excited to have my two girls together in the same room!”

-Brooke on the other hand is on cloud nine.
+Brooke, on the other hand, is on cloud nine.
 Bold and the Beautiful spoiler video shows that she is dressed in an off-the-shoulder powder blue silk number and she is radiating with joy.
 Not only is her youngest daughter getting married to the man of her dreams, but she has both her daughters in the same room together.
 Bridget (Ashley Jones) has returned to Los Angeles to attend her sister’s wedding, along with Donna (Jennifer Gareis).
 The clip also shows Katie (Heather Tom) smiling at the happy reunion.

 “I wanna make one last plea on behalf of Steffy.”